 Further study

-Health and social care graduates may decide to progress onto further study at Masters, diploma, or postgraduate certificate level.
-For many health-related careers, including social work, occupational therapy, counselling, nursing and speech and language therapy, you'll need to complete further training.
-For some careers, there are shortened postgraduate options available, so you won't need to complete a full degree course.
-There are also a range of degree apprenticeship options available, particularly within the NHS and private healthcare providers.
+Some health and social care graduates decide to progress onto further study at postgraduate certificate, diploma or Masters level.
+For many health-related careers, including social work, occupational therapy, counselling, nursing, and speech and language therapy, you'll need to complete further training.

 For more information on further study and to find a course that interests you, see Masters degrees and search postgraduate courses in health and social care.